South Central Texas

 Nearby was Camp Samuel Morse (1917 - 1918), an Army Signal Corps training camp.

-A Texas Army of the Southwest temporary encampment located on the Medina River about 13 miles southwest of San Antonio.
+A Texas Army of the Southwest assembly camp located at the Medina River crossing of the old road to the Presidio del Rio Grande (Guerrero, Coahuila State), about 13 miles southwest of San Antonio.

 Military Station at Castroville